Rswaby/data-pagination-filter/README.md

 # A Random Quote Generator
-Simple project to pagination project using js to dynamically update page content based on page number
+Simple pagination project using js to dynamically update page content based on page number

 ### Project Structure